 An EFP can be either a 'jet' or a 'slug' depending on the shape of the 'liner' that will make the EFP.
 A jet gives maximum penetration so is usually used in armour piercing munitions.
-A slug does not penetrate as far but makes a larger hole in the target, which is desirable when you want to encourage the target munition to either burn out or deflagrate because a large hole allows the burning explosive to vent better than a small hole.
+A slug does not penetrate as far but makes a larger hole in the target and is less inclined to pass through both sides of a small target.

-The Black Adder differs from other designs of disrupter by delivering materials which encourage the slug to dissipate and burn inside the target.
-A deflagration or detonation is less likely that when using other designs, but may still occur frequently.
+The Black Adder differs from other designs of disrupter by using a relatively thick 'liner' to deliver materials which encourage the slug to dissipate and burn inside the target.
+Those materials are readily available and the entire disrupter can be easily made at low cost in the country of use.
+While a deflagration or detonation is less likely that when using many other designs of liner, there is always a risk that the target will detonate when using any disrupter.

 EFP disrupters often fail to form a jet or slug when air is entrapped inside the high explosive used behind the liner.
 To avoid this, the Black Adder has a clear acrylic body that allows air to be seen when filling it.
 EFP disrupters may also fail to penetrate the target when the standoff distance is too short for the penetrator to form, or when it is so great that the penetrator has started to break up before it hits the target.
 To avoid this, the Black Adder is designed to be used with an optimal stand-off distance.